stata2r/stata2r.github.io/README.md

 **Why did you make Stata2R?**

-- The short answer is that we have been asked for this kind of resource many (many) times, and didn't feel any of the existing options quite fit the bill.
+- The short answer is that we have been asked for this kind of resource many times, and didn't feel any of the existing options quite fit the bill.
-The longer answer is we've all been through the frustrations (and joys) of learning a new language and want to lower the barrier-to-entry for R, specifically.
+The longer answer is that we've been through the frustrations (and joys) of learning a new language and want to lower the barrier-to-entry for R, specifically.
 There's an unfortunate belief among some Stata users that R is somehow simultaneously complex and lacking.
-(And perhaps the same could be said in reverse.)
 As in, it's supposedly hard to do simple things and unable to do hard things.
-This view is quite obviously mistaken.
+This belief is quite mistaken in our view.
 But sometimes it takes seeing simple side-by-side examples to get someone on their way.
-There are some important differences between the languages, but you should be able to do pretty much whatever you want without too much hassle.

 **Do you think Stata users should just switch to R?**

 - No. The future is multilingual and we support people using what they want.
-At the same time, R does have some obvious advantages in terms of price (free) and performance, which make it attractive for a variety of use cases.
-We hope that this website provides researchers, teachers, students, and professional with some additional options should they choose to use them.
+R does have advantages in terms of price (free) and performance (speed).
+Depending on what you want to do, a certain library may also only be available in R. This obviously makes it attractive for certain use cases.
+But Stata has many great features too and it's perfectly fine to combine the two languages, or not, in whatever way works for you.
+We hope that the Stata2R website provides researchers, teachers, students, and professional with some additional options should they choose to use them.

 ## License